workingDog/pochi/README.md

 # Privacy Policy

-The following *Privacy Policy* applies to **Pochi Presenter App** and **Pochi Viewer App**.
+The following *Privacy Policy* applies to **Pochi Presenter** and **Pochi Viewer** Apps.

+##### Information Collection, Use, and Sharing

-**Pochi Presenter App** and **Pochi Viewer App** do not;
+**Pochi Presenter** and **Pochi Viewer** (the Apps) do not:

  * collect, access or record any personal information,
  * collect, access or record any location information,
  * collect, access or record any other information,
  * contain any In-App purchase,
  * display any advertising,
  * ask for credit card number,
  * ask for login information,
  * lock you into subscription.

+ We only have access to information that you voluntarily give us via email or other direct contact from you.
+We will not sell or rent this information to anyone.

+ We will use your information to respond to you, regarding the reason you contacted us.
+ We will not share your information with any third party outside of our organization, other than as necessary to fulfill your request.

+ Unless you ask us not to, we may contact you via email in the future to answer your questions regarding the **Apps** or changes to this privacy policy.

+##### Your Access to and Control Over Information

+You may opt out of any future contacts from us at any time.

+If you feel that we are not abiding by this privacy policy, you should contact us immediately via email <pochi.assist@gmail.com>.